List of Indiana Jones characters: Dean Charles StanforthDean Charles Stanforth (Jim Broadbent) is Indiana's friend at Marshall College. The character replaces Marcus Brody following Denholm Elliott's death in 1992. Stanforth resigns to protect Indy from government agents who want him on trumped up Communist charges, and is later reinstated, with Indy joining him as the Associate Dean.

+Mutt Williams

-Mutt WilliamsMutt Williams (Shia LaBeouf), born Henry Walton Jones III, is introduced in Indiana Jones and the Kingdom of the Crystal Skull as a Panhead motorcycle-riding greaser and becomes Indiana Jones' sidekick.
-He is the son of former bar owner Marion Ravenwood and archaeologist Indiana Jones, although Indy and Mutt are unaware of their relationship until the events of Crystal Skull.
+Mutt Williams (Shia LaBeouf), born Henry Walton Jones III, is introduced in Indiana Jones and the Kingdom of the Crystal Skull as a Panhead motorcycle-riding greaser and becomes Indiana Jones' sidekick.
+He is the rebellious son of former bar owner Marion Ravenwood and archaeologist Indiana Jones, although Indy and Mutt are unaware of their relationship until the events of Crystal Skull.

-Having never acquainted with Indiana Jones after birth, Mutt believed that his British stepfather, Royal Air Force pilot Colin Williams, was his father, until he and his mother met up with Jones in 1957.
-Mutt goes to Peru with Indiana in search of his mother, his surrogate father Harold Oxley, and the crystal skull.
-Mutt has travelled extensively with his mother, and has never graduated from school – any school.
-(He appears to have sampled several.)
-Unlike many film sidekick roles, Mutt is highly intelligent, follows a strong line in deductive reasoning, and excels at fencing (which proved useful in his duel with Spalko) and other practical adventuring skills.
-After both Mutt and Indiana discover their relation to each other, the latter is furious that his son is a dropout and is determined to get him back to school.
-Mutt also resents his father as a schoolteacher despite his also being an adventurer and hates when he's referred to by him as "Son" (similarly to when his late-paternal grandfather referred to Indiana as "Junior").
-They gradually develop their relationship towards the end of the film, when Mutt accompanies his parents serving as his father's groomsman when Indiana and Marion finally marry.
+Having never met Jones after birth, Mutt believed that his British stepfather, Royal Air Force pilot Colin Williams, was his biological father, until he and his mother are reunited with Jones in 1957.
+Mutt accompanies Indiana to Peru to search for his mother, his surrogate father-figure and mentor, Harold Oxley, and the crystal skull.
+Mutt, who has travelled extensively with his mother, never graduated from school.
+Mutt is highly intelligent and excels at fencing (which proves useful in his duel with Spalko) and other practical adventuring skills.
+After both Mutt and Indiana discover their relation, the latter is furious that his son is a dropout and is determined to get him back to school.
+Mutt also resents his father as a schoolteacher despite his also being an adventurer and hates Indiana referring to him as "Son".
+They gradually develop their relationship towards the end of the film, when Mutt serves as his father's groomsman when Indiana and Marion finally marry.
+Later on, sometime before Dial of Destiny, Mutt enlists in the US military and is killed in the Vietnam War.